Vaginal Health: Tips for taking care of your intimate area

 From work and family to fitness and self-care, there’s a lot to think about each day.
 It’s no surprise that most of us seem to be busier than ever before.
 No matter how busy you are, it’s important to stay on top of your personal hygiene regime, including taking care of your intimate health.

-Although the vagina does a pretty good job of looking after itself most of the time, there are still steps you should take if you want to take the very best care of your intimate area.
-Failing to do so can lead to unpleasant and uncomfortable symptoms such as itching, odour, pain after sex, burning, or abnormal bleeding.
+Although the vagina does a pretty good job of looking after itself, there are still steps you can take to give your intimate area the best possible care.
+Neglecting this can sometimes lead to unpleasant symptoms such as itching, odour, pain after sex, burning, or abnormal bleeding.

 If you experience any of these symptoms, it’s important that you speak to your GP or another health professional so they can get to the bottom of the issue.